 Population Communication 2023

 Population Communication has an endowment that will update the reports commissioned on family planning and population in Bangladesh, Egypt, Ethiopia, Ghana, the states of Bihar and Uttar Pradesh in India, Kenya, Madagascar, Mali, Nigeria, Pakistan, Philippines, Senegal, Tanzania, Uganda, Yemen, and Zimbabwe.
-We commissioned a report for Niger and are negotiating a contract for Malawi.
-Eventually we will have all countries with populations greater than 20 million and total fertility rates greater than 3 actively participating in this project.
+We commissioned a report for Niger and are negotiating a contract for a Nigerian update.
+Eventually we will have reports from all countries with populations greater than 20 million and total fertility rates greater than 3.

 The India Vital Statistics app is being revised with counters for population, births/deaths, arable land lost, forest area, CO2 emissions, species extinction, air pollution and desertification.
 We will be adding water and marine indicators as well as national and global energy consumption using current and projected domestic and imported fossil fuels.
-We will add hydro, nuclear, bio-mass, solar and wind indicators.
+We will add hydro, nuclear, biomass, solar and wind indicators.
 The demographic resource and environmental statistics will be updated annually.
 We will have population projections and environment vital statistic applications for all the countries where we focus our activities.
 WorldWatch has assisted us with collecting data sets.
-The Indian Vital Statistics and Indian Population Counter apps are available for free at the Apple App store.
+The Indian Vital Statistics is available for free at the Apple App store.